 DO NOT use desiccated dry coconut to make this recipe.

-Others – Apart from the above-mentioned ingredients, you will also need some basic ingredients such as onions, green chilies, ginger-garlic paste, and salt.
+Others – You will also need some basic ingredients such as onions, green chilies, ginger-garlic paste, and salt.
 You can adjust green chilies according to your heat preference.

-For tempering – The tempering is optional but it does add a great flavor.
+For tempering – The tempering is optional, but it adds great flavor.
 The chicken curry is tempered with a coconut oil tadka of shallots, mustard seeds, and fresh coconut.

 How To Make Malabar Chicken Curry